anywhichway/hcx/README.md

 #### Selective Routing

 If you specify a value for `path`, then it will be used to match against the new hash without the `#`.
-If the `path` value starts a `/` and can be converted into a RegExp, that will be used to broaded the match.
+If the `path` value starts with a `/` and can be converted into a RegExp, that will be used to broaded the match.
 Hence, do not start regular paths with a `/`.

 #### Parameterized Routes